Seniors Card frequently asked questions

 Let us know so that we can send a new card with your new name or update our records with your new details.
-Contact the Seniors Card Unit (free call 1800 819 961) or email firstname.lastname@example.org.
+Contact the Seniors Card Unit (free call 1800 819 961), fill out this form or email email@example.com.

 How can I access Adelaide Metro public transport discounts?

 Your Seniors Card is also a metrocard for use on Adelaide Metro public transport.
 Your card is ready to use immediately - you do not have to register the card before use.

 Yes.
 Most business supporters of interstate Seniors Card programs will welcome your South Australian Seniors Card.
 You can also use your SA Seniors Card to access some concessional public transport fares in the state/territory you are visiting.

 Will an interstate Seniors Card be accepted in South Australia?